mojohealy/mojohealy/content/post/evidence_base/index.md

 _This article was originally published on [LinkedIn](https://www.linkedin.com/pulse/what-best-practice-careers-education-outline-evidence-michael-healy/)_.

 An important pillar of the evidence base of career education practice is formed by a series of meta-analyses of career intervention studies published over the last 30 years.
-These studies have measured the impact of career interventions and explored the influence of different intervention methods and approaches [@baker.taylor1998; @brown.roche2016; @brown.etal2003; @brown.ryankrane2000; @oliver.spokane1988; @whiston.etal1998; @whiston.etal2003; @whiston.etal1998; @langher.etal2018; @ozlem2019].
+These studies have measured the impact of career interventions and explored the influence of different intervention methods and approaches (Baker and Taylor 1998; Brown and Roche 2016; Brown et al. 2003; Brown and Ryan Krane 2000; Oliver and Spokane 1988; Whiston, Sexton, and Lasoff 1998, 1998; Whiston, Brecheisen, and Stephens 2003; Langher, Nannini, and Caputo 2018; Ozlem 2019).

 In these studies, what makes a "career intervention" is defined broadly, as any effort made to improve clients’ career development, which is most often measured as career maturity, career decision-making, vocational identity, or perceptions of environmental factors.
 Career interventions can be individual or group counselling, workshops, career development classes, the provision of career information and self-help resources, or computer-based or -assisted activities.

 These meta-analyses have consistently found that career interventions do indeed help people, to a moderate but statistically significant degree.
-In the most recent study, Whiston et al. [-@whiston.etal2017] reported that on average, participants in a career intervention had a 60% chance of attaining a higher outcome measure than members of the control group who didn't participate in the intervention, a finding consistent with those of previous studies.
+In the most recent study, Whiston et al. (2017) reported that on average, participants in a career intervention had a 60% chance of attaining a higher outcome measure than members of the control group who didn't participate in the intervention, a finding consistent with those of previous studies.
 These studies have also found that repeated interventions are more effective than one-off interventions, group interventions are almost as effective as individual interventions, and interventions that are facilitated by an expert career development practitioner are more effective than those that are not.

 # Critical ingredients of career interventions
-In a particularly influential study, Brown and Ryan Krane [-@brown.ryankrane2000] identified five critical ingredients that had a significant impact on the effectiveness of career interventions:
+In a particularly influential study, Brown and Ryan Krane (2000) identified five critical ingredients that had a significant impact on the effectiveness of career interventions:

 * written exercises
 * individualised interpretations and feedback